HexaDevOS/Hive-license-manager-UI-figma/README.md

   # Web3 Landing Page Design

-  This is a code bundle for Web3 Landing Page Design.
-The original project is available at https://www.figma.com/design/lPibcYpwzRojtMQZlSVNpF/Web3-Landing-Page-Design.
+  This is a code bundle for Web3 the license manager subscription page Page Design.
+The original project is available

   ## Running the code